 Was he ready for that?
 What would it be like to live in the years immediately following Emancipation as a black man with a PhD from a university that didn’t yet exist?
 Well, at age 64 he wouldn’t have to endure it for long.
 Besides, he had grown up in the segregated South; he knew what to expect.
 With his wife Alicia ten years dead, and no children, there was nothing to hold him in the here and now.

 It took Simon another nine months of hard work to complete his calculations and build his machine.
 He knew exactly where and when he was going.
 The historical data concerning the day Abraham Lincoln died were complete and precise.
 He knew exactly where the murderer would be, and the exact moment the trigger would be pulled.

 That last morning Simon got up, ate a good breakfast, and read the front page of the New York Times one final time, at least in this century.
 He then went down to the basement, and sat down at his time capsule console.
 Taking a deep breath, he initiated the sequence that would propel him through time and space to the destination he had already programmed in: Richmond, Virginia, just after dawn on Tuesday, April 4, 1865.

-Abraham Lincoln, with his 12-year-old son Tad and a laughably inadequate military escort, would enter the former rebel capital that day.
-And as Lincoln passed down the street toward the “Confederate White House” that had been occupied until just a few days earlier by the rebel president, Jefferson Davis, a man would be hidden in a second floor room looking through a window.
+History recorded that Abraham Lincoln, with his 12-year-old son Tad and a laughably inadequate military escort, had entered the former rebel capital that day.
+And as Lincoln passed down the street toward the “Confederate White House” that had been occupied until just a few days earlier by the rebel president, Jefferson Davis, there was a man hidden in a second floor room looking through a window.
 That man was a rabid secessionist who for four long years had believed every word the rebel press had printed about Lincoln being a usurper and a cruel tyrant.
 Now he waited by the window for the moment when he would have the victorious despot in his rifle sight.

 VIDEO: Lincoln In Richmond